ingram-projects/animxyz/docs/content/sections/vue.md

 quote: May the force be with Vue.
 ---

-AnimXYZ seamlessly integrates with Vue using our provided Vue components.
+VueAnimXYZ seamlessly integrates with Vue using our provided components.

 ---
 ## Installation

 ### Using a package manager

-To install VueAnimXYZ, use your favorite package manager:
+VueAnimXYZ can be installed using your favorite package manager:

 ```bash
 # with npm